kalekdev/uni/semester-1/technische-mechanik/notes.typ

 The dynamic with reference to a point O is:
 $
   R &= sum arrow(F_i) = arrow(e) sum F_i \
-  M &= sum arrow(r_i) times arrow(F_i) = sum arrow(r_i) F_i times arrow(e)
+  M &= sum arrow(r_i) times arrow(F_i) = (sum arrow(r_i) F_i) times arrow(e)
 $
+Where $arrow(r_i)$ is the vector from O to $arrow(F_i)$'s point of attack.

 The sum $sum arrow(r_i) F_i$ is called the dipole moment (sometimes written as $N$) of a set of parallel forces.
-It is independent of the point O, as long as it's consistent for each force included.
+It is independent of the point O and, as long as it's consistent for each force included, and describes the distribution of a parallel force group.
+This can be intuitively understood by choosing O as the midpoint along a line of forces with equal magnitude - the x-components would cancel each other out, and the cross product of the two parallel vectors (dipole moment and $arrow(e)$) is 0.

 === Center of Forces
-This is the point on which a pivot can be placed and no resultant moment would act on the body.
-In other words, an equal and opposite resultant force can act on this point resulting in a net 0 dynamic.

-It is unique to a dipole moment, the direction of $arrow(e)$ is irrelevant (although gravity always acts in the same direction, so in practice this fact isn't too important).
+This is the "midpoint" on which a pivot can be placed so that no resultant moment arises due to a force group (for example the body's weight distribution or the forces of an electric field).
+It is unique to a dipole moment and the direction of $arrow(e)$ is irrelevant.

 The position vector of the center of forces from the point O can be calculated using a dipole moment with *the same point O* as its origin:
 $